vrugtehagel/csml/README.md

 ### Configuration

 CSML offers transforms for text nodes so that writing big chunks of text becomes a lot nicer to do.
 It also offers those for flags specifically, and lastly, it allows for registering html tags to have a certain flag built-in.
 These are set using `config.addTransform`, `config.addFlag`, `config.addFlagToTag`.
 All of those also have a removal variant.
 For more details on the implementation details of the default configuration, check `src/0-configure/set-defaults.js`.
-The defaults set are listed below.

-#### Flags

- - `'html'`: disables HTML escaping.
-Removing this flag removes the HTML escaping, and is not advised.
- - `'preformatted'`: signals the parser to parse the children as plain text.
- - `'indent'`: Similar to `'preformatted'`, but also indents the text by some amount.
-The flag requires a first argument, the amount of indentation.
-This is in terms of spaces.
-If you want to convert spaces to tabs, you may provide the second argument to indicate tab size.
-For example, `:indent(4, 4)` indents with 1 tab (indents with 4 spaces, then replaces multiples of 4 spaces with a tab).
- - `'text-only'`: Similar to `'preformatted'`, but collapses all whitespace.

-#### Transforms

- - `'emphasis'`: Replaces underscores wrapping around text with `<em>` tags.
-For example, `foo _bar baz_` becomes `foo <em>bar baz</em>`.
- - `'strong'`: Similar to `'emphasis'`, but with `*asterisks*` and `<strong>` tags.
- - `'code'`: Similar to `'emphasis'`, but with <code>\`backticks\`</code> and `<code>` tags.
- - `'link'`: A markdown-style way to format a link, i.e. `[text content](https://example.com)`.

-#### Preformatted tags

-By default, the tags registered as preformatted are `title`, `script`, `style`, `textarea`.
+To view the defaults, see the documentation on [deno.land/x/csml](https://deno.land/x/csml`).